Tumour Ecology and Evolutionary Stability

 08An Integrated Model: Ecology, Metabolism, and Latency

-The three papers in this series, on autopsy pathology, on metabolic and epigenetic regulation, and on tumor ecology, converge on a single integrated model of prostate cancer biology.
+The three papers in this series, on autopsy pathology, on metabolic and epigenetic regulation, and on tumour ecology, converge on a single integrated model of prostate cancer biology.

 Autopsy pathology establishes that microscopic prostate cancer is near-universal in older men, while clinically significant disease remains comparatively rare.
-The genome alone does not determine which tumors progress: most latent tumors carry recognisable oncogenic alterations yet never become clinically dangerous.
+The genome alone does not determine which tumours progress: most latent tumours carry recognisable oncogenic alterations yet never become clinically dangerous.
 Something in the biological environment is maintaining containment.

 Latency is not the absence of cancer.
 It is the presence of ecological stability.
 Progression is not merely genetic change.
 It is ecological collapse followed by evolutionary adaptation into newly available space.